squid-cache/squid-cache.github.io/SquidFaq/CompilingSquid.rst

 Now, don't forget to set EMXOPT before running squid each time.
 I recommend using the -Y and -N options.

+== Building Squid on Cygwin ==

+In order to compile squid, you need to have Cygwin fully installed.

+Unpack the source archive as usual and run configure:
+{{{
+./configure
+}}}

+Compile everything:
+{{{
+make
+}}}

+and finally, install:
+{{{
+make install
+}}}

+This will by default, install into ''/usr/local/squid''.
+If you wish to install somewhere else, see the ''--prefix'' option for configure.

+Now, add a new Cygwin user - see the Cygwin user guide - and map it to SYSTEM, or create a new NT user, and a matching Cygwin user and they become the squid runas users.

+Read the squid FAQ on permissions if you are using CYGWIN=ntsec.

+After run ''squid -z''.
+If that succeeds, try ''squid -N -D -d1'', squid should start.
+Check that there are no errors.
+If everything looks good, try browsing through squid.

+Now, configure ''cygrunsrv'' to run Squid as a service as the chosen username.
+You may need to check permissions here.

 ##end
 ----
 Back to the SquidFaq